 What's the point of having different classes?

 In most of the US, various types of e-bikes fall into three "groups" or "classes."
 US states have made these classifications official regulations or laws.
-By dividing e-bikes according to class, it becomes much easier to designate which ebikes for adults are suitable or legal to ride in certain areas.
+By dividing e-bikes according to class, it becomes much easier to designate which electric bikes for adults are suitable or legal to ride in certain areas.
 For example, a particular mountain trail may be safe for low-powered no throttle e-bikes, but very risky for a high-powered and much faster e-bike.

 In Europe, it's very simple.
 Any e-bike with a motor of 250 watts or less and a top speed of 25 km/h (15.5 mph) is essentially unregulated and can be ridden as though it were a conventional bicycle.
 Of course, regulations can vary from country to country.
 Some locations in Europe now allow up to 500 watts without regulation.
 In the US, it is not nearly as simple.
 There are 4 classes of battery-powered bikes.